AdobeDocs/marketo-learn.en/help/programs/default-programs.md

 ---
 title: Default Programs
-description: Learn how to create and measure your first Default Program.
+description: Learn how to create and measure the success of your default programs.
-role: User
 level: Beginner
 doc-type: Feature Video
 last-substantial-update: 2023-05-23